AyineS/AyineS/README.md

-## Hi there I am Seniya👋
+# Hi there, I am Seniya👋

+##  About me ℹ

-I am a Computer Science Major
+I am currently pursuing a bachelor's in Computer Science
 I will be working as a SI this semester

 <!--